Hi,

 I was inspired by a doctoral program, which provided me with such work organization skills on top of classical academic skills like academic writing.
 It also allowed me to meet many PhD students from various fields and to hear about their ups and downs in their own journey.

-I’m also proud of what I accomplished in my studies, and I’m grateful to my PhD supervisor who is still highly supporting me today in my blog project and career choices.
+I’m also proud of what I accomplished in my studies, and I’m grateful to my PhD supervisor who supported me in this blog project and career choices.

 I hope you’ll find my blog interesting 😊 feel free to reach out, I would love to hear from you!